1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 While plotting with the grid indices is quick, it's not totally clear what we're looking at.
 Because we wanted to overlay the coast and city labels, we had to position the rainfall values based on their lat/lon instead.

-{better transition}Sarah Almukhtar made me a detailed shapefile of Texas and Louisiana, running it through [mapshaper](http://mapshaper.org/) to shrink the file.
-I loaded it and set up a [Texas South State Plane projection](https://github.com/veltman/d3-stateplane#nad83--texas-south-epsg32141) zoomed in the gulf.
+Sarah Almukhtar made me a detailed shapefile of Texas and Louisiana, running it through [mapshaper](http://mapshaper.org/) to shrink the file.
+I loaded it and set up a [Texas South State Plane projection](https://github.com/veltman/d3-stateplane#nad83--texas-south-epsg32141) zoomed in to the gulf.

 ```javascript
 d3.loadData('2607.csv', 'states.json', (err, [data, states]) => {